Electoral district of Pilbara

 The electoral district of Pilbara is a Legislative Assembly electorate in the state of Western Australia.
-Pilbara is named for the region of Western Australia in which it is located.
+It is named for the Pilbara, the region in which it is located, although it extends to part of the neighbouring Gascoyne region, including the town of Exmouth.
+Its main towns are Karratha and Port Hedland.

 It is one of the oldest electorates in Western Australia, with its first member having been elected to the Second Parliament of the Legislative Assembly at the 1894 elections.
+Since 2017 the member for Pilbara has been Kevin Michel of the Labor Party.